US debt ceiling battle rekindles debate over Ukraine funds

 "I'm not giving money for the sake of giving money.
 I want to see what is the purpose, what is the outcome you want to achieve and then show me the plan to see if I think that plan actually can work?" he said.

-House Republicans want any money for Ukraine - or other priorities - to move ahead via "regular order," with Congress debating and passing the 12 appropriations bills that provide funding for the government.
+House Republicans want any money for Ukraine - or other priorities - to move ahead via "regular order," with Congress debating and passing the 12 appropriations bills lawmakers will work on this summer to fund government programs in the fiscal year beginning Oct.
+1.

 ((patricia.zengerle@thomsonreuters.com, www.twitter.com/ReutersZengerle; 001-202-898-8390;))